 - Toothache with facial swelling and/or fever.

 - Active (live) Head Lice.
-A child must remain at home until treatment with pediculicide.
+A child must remain at home until treatment with a pediculicide.
 A child may return to school if there are no live lice present.
 Please notify the Health Office as the student must be cleared to attend class.

 Click to: Report a Problem